Third Degree Murder

 Murder is one of Pennsylvania’s most serious crimes, and you may face an extremely long prison term.
 You will need to retain an experienced criminal defense attorney immediately who will stand by you in this stressful time and provide a strong and effective defense.

-What You Need To Know About Murder In The Third Degree
+Murder In The Third Degree

 Murder in the third degree means that you killed someone in a way that was not intentional and that was not perpetrated while you were committing a felony.